Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 How to prune your plant

 You can prune your plant for different reasons; removing dead leaves, dead flowers, or to propagate.
-To successfully prune your plant you'll need sharp scissors or pruning shears.
+You can prune your potted plants for similar reasons, ensuring they remain healthy and vibrant.
+To successfully prune your plant you’ll need sharp scissors or pruning shears.
 Make sure to always clean them with alcohol before and after use to help prevent the spread of any unknown disease.

 Photo by Jacob Spaccavento on Unsplash